didomi/challenges/mobile/README.md

+# Mobile engineering challenge

 This challenge is used by Didomi for evaluating candidates for mobile development positions.

-# Rules of the game

 This challenge is a chance for engineers at Didomi to see how you code and organize a project to implement a specification.